Ollson2921/cperms_ins_enc/README.rst

 Using cperms_ins_enc
 ========================

 The cperms_ins_enc module uses the comb_spec_searcher module.
 To find a specification for a set of pattern avoiding Cayley permutations we first create a searcher.
-There are two different types, one for vertical insertion encoding and one for horizontal insertion encoding.
+There are five different types;
+- ```VerticalSearcher``` for vertical insertion of Cayley permutations,
+- ```HorizontalSearcher``` for horizontal insertion of Cayley permutations,
+- ```RGFVerticalSearcher``` for vertical insertion of restricted growth functions,
+- ```RGFHorizontalSearcher``` for horizontal insertion of restricted growth functions,
+- ```MatchingHorizontalSearcher``` for horizontal insertion of restricted growth functions of matchings.
+For example, the code below shows how to import the two different searchers for enumerating Cayley permutations.

 .. code-block:: python

     >>> from cperms_ins_enc import VerticalSearcher, HorizontalSearcher

-Each type can enumerate different classes of Cayley permutations.
-There is a linear time check in the ``check_can_enumerate`` file in the ``examples`` folder to determine if a basis can be enumerated with either type of insertion encoding, where a basis is a string of Cayley permutations.
+Each searcher can enumerate different classes of Cayley permutations.
+The ```examples``` folder contains a ```cayley_perms``` folder and an ```rgfs``` folder for enumerating the two different types of words.
+In each folder, the file ``check_can_enumerate`` contains a linear time on the basis to determine if the class avoiding it can be enumerated with either type of insertion encoding, where a basis is a string of Cayley permutations.
+Below is an example for a class of Cayley permutations.

 .. code-block:: python